 §303(d) of the CWA and USEPA's Water Quality Planning and Management Regulations (40 CFR - Protection of Environment 2017) require states to develop TMDLs for water bodies that are included on the §303(d) list of impaired waters.
 A TMDL is the maximum amount of pollutant a waterbody can assimilate while meeting WQS for the pollutant of concern.
 All TMDLs include a WLA for any NPDES permitted dischargers, an LA for all nonpoint sources, and an explicit and/or implicit MOS.
-This technical report describes the development of FC TMDLs for impaired shellfish monitoring stations 12B-47, 12B-50, and 12B-52 in Sand and Whooping Island creeks in Charleston County, SC.
-These stations have been included in SC's draft 2024 §303(d) list of impaired waters for exceeding FC WQS for SFH use and have been prioritized and accepted by EPA as metrics in the CWA §303(d) program performance measures.
+This technical report describes the development of FC TMDL for impaired shellfish monitoring station 12B-43A in Russell Creek, Charleston County, SC.
+This station has been included in SC's draft 2024 §303(d) list of impaired waters for exceeding FC WQS for SFH use and have been prioritized and accepted by EPA as metrics in the CWA §303(d) program performance measures.

 SCDOT is an NPDES permitted TS4.
 For SCDOT, compliance with terms and conditions of its NPDES TS4 permit is effective implementation of the WLA to the MEP.
-Charleston County is an NPDES permitted MS4 in this watershed.
-SCDOT and Charleston County have been allocated WLAs.
+Charleston County is also an NPDES permitted MS4 in this watershed.
+Charleston County has been allocated WLAs.

 Table Ab1.
-TMDLs for Sand and Whooping Island creeks.
-TMDLs are expressed as the mpn/100 mL and mpn/day, and allocations are expressed as % reductions.
+TMDL for Russell Creek.
+TMDL is expressed as the mpn/100 mL and mpn/day, and allocations are expressed as % reductions.

-Existing Conc.
+Station Existing Conc.
 TMDL Conc.
-1 TMDL Load 2 Implementation Targets 6 Station (mpn/ 100mL) (mpn/ 100mL) (WLA+LA+MOS) (mpn/day) Continuous Sources 3 (mpn/100mL) Intermittent MS4 5 (%) Intermittent TS4 SCDOT ^{4, 5} (%) Nonpoint Sources (%) 12B-47 343.9 43 1.35E+12 See Note Below 88.1% 88.1% 88.1% 12B-50 71.3 43 3.19E+12 See Note Below 42.7% 42.7% 42.7% 12B-52 49.5 43 2.18E+12 See Note Below 17.4% 17.4% 17.4%
+1 TMDL Load 2 Implementation Targets 6 Station (mpn/ 100mL) (WLA+LA+MOS) (mpn/day) Continuous Sources 3 (mpn/100mL) Intermittent MS4 5 (%) Intermittent TS4 SCDOT (%) ^{4, 5} Nonpoint Sources (%) 12B-43A 88.3 43 1.68E+12 See Note Below 53.7% 53.7% ^{4, 5} 53.7%